-The academy trust holds restricted and unrestricted funds (the attached financial statements detail these funds).
+The academy trust holds endowment (if applicable), restricted and unrestricted funds (the attached financial statements detail these funds).
 Unrestricted funds are held:

-- To provide funds which can be designated to specific areas such as curriculum and enhance the quality of the provision for the children - To cover ongoing costs in relation to the running of the academy trust including catering provisions, school trips and uniform costs
+- To provide funds which can be designated to specific areas such as curriculum and enhance the quality of the provision for the children. - To cover ongoing costs in relation to the running of the academy trust including catering provisions, school trips and uniform costs

-The level of reserves is reviewed by Governors regularly throughout the year.
-The minimum level of reserves for the ongoing needs of the academy trust is reviewed by the Governors on an annual basis.
+The level of reserves is reviewed by Trustees regularly throughout the year.
+The minimum level of reserves for the ongoing needs of the academy trust is reviewed by the Trustees on an annual basis.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Governors therefore consider it is prudent to hold reserves in the general fund in the form of free reserves (total funds less the amount held in fixed assets and restricted funds) of £235,000.
+The Trustees therefore consider it is prudent to hold reserves in the general fund in the form of restricted general funds (excluding pension reserves) and unrestricted funds of £235,000.